sindresorhus/emittery/readme.md

 But I would argue doing that shows a deeper lack of Node.js and async comprehension and is not something we should optimize for.
 The benefit of async emitting is much greater.

+### Can you support synchronous `emit()`?

+No. Async emission is Emittery's core design principle.
+If you need synchronous event emission (for example, proxying DOM events like React's `onChange`), use a synchronous event emitter.

 ### Can you support multiple arguments for `emit()`?

 No, just use [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment):